DavidBoja/SMPL-Fitting/Readme.md

 - `vertices_gt` - (np.ndarray) ground truth vertices of the BM
 - `faces_gt` - (np.ndarray) ground truth faces of the BM

+If you want to refine the parameters that have already been fitted, the dataset needs to additionally return:

+- `pose` - (torch.tensor) fitted pose parameters dim 1 x 72
+- `shape` - (torch.tensor) fitted shape parameters dim 1 x 10
+- `trans` - (torch.tensor) fitted translation dim 1 x 3
+- `gender` - (str) gender of the body model

-We provide the FAUST and CAESAR dataset implementations in `datasets.py`.
-You can obtain the datasets from [here](https://faust-leaderboard.is.tuebingen.mpg.de/) and [here](https://bodysizeshape.com/page-1855750).
+We provide the FAUST and CAESAR and 4DHumanOutfit dataset implementations in `datasets.py`.
+You can obtain the datasets from [here](https://faust-leaderboard.is.tuebingen.mpg.de/), [here](https://bodysizeshape.com/page-1855750) and [here](https://kinovis.inria.fr/4dhumanoutfit/).

 <br>